 Once you know what your milestones are, you can further break them down into lessons.

 Let’s take a peak at what that might look like.

-- Lesson one: Scouting your land for the best garden location )
+One: Scouting your land for the best garden location

 Continue this same process for you each milestone you’ve created.

-Step three should be completed by the end of day 5.
+Step three should be completed by the end of day five.

 Related: How to Plan Your Course Content

 Online courses don’t have to consist of just videos, in fact, if you don’t want to, you don’t need to create a single video!
 There are five main content types we often see course creators use.